DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 DMT vs. Ketamine

 Ketamine works through completely different receptors compared to DMT, and therefore the effects are going to be very different.
+Ketamine is classified as an arylcyclohexylamine and is most similar to PCP, DCK.

 In lower doses, ketamine feels very different and has much less visual component than DMT.